 General Guidance

-SG replacement at a nuclear power plant is a significant modification and maintenance activity involving many different licensee disciplines and has historically required extensive contractor support.
+A SG replacement at a nuclear power plant is a significant modification and maintenance activity involving many different licensee disciplines and has historically required extensive contractor support.
 This activity can potentially affect the power plant safety analysis, the containment structure, and plant operational characteristics.

-Comprehensive NRC inspection of SG replacement activities involves coordination of inspections to review engineering, safety assessment, operations, maintenance, welding, NDE, instrumentation, quality assurance, radiation protection, security, and testing.
+Comprehensive Nuclear Regulatory Commission (NRC) inspection of a SG replacement activities involves coordination of inspections to review engineering, safety assessment, operations, maintenance, welding, NDE, instrumentation, quality assurance, radiation protection, security, and testing.
 It is expected that inspections will be performed primarily by regional specialists and the resident inspectors.

-Although early replacements were processed as license amendments, replacements have been accomplished under 10 CFR 50.59.
+Although early SG replacements were processed as license amendments, since 1989 all replacements have been accomplished under 10 CFR 50.59, that is, without the need for a license amendment (other than for technical specification changes).
 However, because of the engineering scope of a replacement project and its safety significance, licensees have voluntarily participated in extensive interactions with the regions and NRR technical branches.
 This interaction starts early (three or more years before scheduled replacement) in the design effort and prior to contracting a vendor for SG fabrication.
 It is expected that these interactions will continue with future SGRPs.
 Because of the complexity of the SGRP, technical support from NRR for engineering reviews during the inspections should be considered.
 Those engineering reviews should be coordinated through the NRR project manager.

 All inspections of SG replacement activities should be performed in accordance with this procedure and the site-specific inspection plan developed to support this procedure.
 The site-specific inspection plan should be developed and administered by the regional office to integrate the inspection activities of the specialist inspectors.

-The site-specific inspection plan should include the applicable inspection requirements outlined in Section 02.
+The site-specific inspection plan should include the applicable inspection requirements outlined in Section 02 of this procedure.
 The expenditure of inspection resources and the emphasis on inspection activities should be based on the scope of the replacement activities and associated modifications, the safety significance of the activities, the licensee's historical performance in that area, and industry experience.
 Additional inspection emphasis may be considered for those aspects of the replacement project that include new or different management controls or involve new techniques.
-For example, there may be new administrative procedures or quality assurance programs for the project or specialized welding techniques such as the narrow gap method.
+For example, there may be new administrative procedures or quality assurance programs for the project or specialized welding techniques such as the “narrow gap” method.

-The inspection requirements in Section 02 are general and address the basic activities that should be inspected.
+The inspection requirements in Section 02 of this procedure are general and address the basic activities that should be inspected.
 Additional guidance for specific inspections should be derived from inspection procedures relative to the area being examined.
-Those procedures include, but are not limited to, the procedures listed in Appendix A of this procedure.
+Those procedures include, but are not limited to, the procedures listed in Appendix A, “Applicable Inspection Procedures,” of this procedure.

 NOTE: Some of the procedures listed applied to original construction activities, preoperational testing, and startup testing and may be used as guidance for inspection of SG replacement.